 A quiet spot to enjoy the yard

 Here is the pond in the side yard, which currently needs a little work.
 We will need to drain it to pull out the cattails which have taken over, and install a liner for easier maintenance.
 Since this picture was taken, we have started on this area.
-Another view of the side yard--- a weeping cedar and some juniper bushes (we call them bunny bushes because that is where they like to hide their babies)

 Taken from the pond, towards the house.
 The big tree is a magnolia tree.
 If you look really closely, you will see the little door is the 'secret entrance' to Dexter's laboratory (or Busy Woodshop Hubby's workshop, as it's known around here)